Artexs/Astro-app/.ai/create-view-implementation-plan.md

 # View Implementation Plan: Create

 ## 1. Overview
-This document outlines the implementation plan for the "Create" view.
-This view provides the primary interface for users to generate new flashcards.
-It consists of a large text area where users can paste content, a real-time word count validator, and a "Generate" button.
-The view handles the client-side validation for text length and manages the API call to the AI service, including displaying a loading state during generation and redirecting to the review page on success.
+This document outlines the implementation plan for the "Create" view, the primary interface for generating new flashcards.
+Users can paste text into a large text area, receive real-time validation on word count, and initiate the AI generation process.
+The view manages the API call, displays a loading state, and on success, passes the generated data to the review page.

 ## 2. View Routing
 - **Path**: `/create`
 - **Accessibility**: This route is protected and must only be accessible to authenticated users.
+The application's middleware should handle redirection for unauthenticated requests.

 ## 3. Component Structure
-The view will be a single React component acting as an Astro island, containing all necessary state and logic.
+The view will be implemented as a single client-side React component, rendered as an Astro island.

 ```
 /create (Layout.astro)